MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 R = 3 / .016 = 187.5 Ohms

 If we consult a [table of industry standard resistor values](https://eepower.com/resistor-guide/resistor-standards-and-codes/resistor-values/), we find that 220 Ohms is the closest standard value for 10% tolerance resistors.
-As tolerances get tighter the proce goes up, and this value is not critical, so we will us a 10% 220 Ohm resistor.
+As tolerances get tighter the price goes up, and this value is not critical, so we will us a 10% 220 Ohm resistor.
 We increase the value over the theoretical 187.5 because this will reduce rather than increase the current, which could damage the LED, especially if the resistance variance due to tolerance lowers the value.

 If we subsitute our 220 Ohm resistor into the baove equation